mwaldropdatastax/conference-apidays2021-stargate/README.md

 _Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_

-✅ Create a "pay as you go" plan
+✅ Create a "pay as you go" plan - but there will be no "pay"

 Follow this [guide](https://docs.datastax.com/en/astra/docs/creating-your-astra-database.html), to set up a pay as you go database with a free $25 monthly credit.